The Science of Implicit Bias and How to Combat It

 - Shooter Bias: Recent research found that racial disparities in police shootings remain significant.
 One study analyzed both fatal and nonfatal police shootings and highlighted that Black individuals are disproportionately injured in these incidents.
 Moreover, police responses initiated by emergency dispatch calls were 46% more likely to end with a fatal shooting injury compared to other incidents, underlining the persistent issue of implicit biases influencing police decisions in high stress scenarios.

-- Traffic Stops: Data from Project Implicit reveals that in regions with higher implicit and explicit bias, Black individuals are stopped by police at disproportionately higher rates
+- Traffic Stops: Data from Project Implicit reveals that in regions with higher implicit and explicit bias, Black individuals are stopped by police at disproportionately higher rates when officers are allowed broad discretion to justify stops.
+However, when more objective criteria are used, stops become more proportional to the overall population and yield statistics.

 Workplace

-- Hiring Practices: A survey by McKinsey found that resumes with White-sounding names received 50% more callbacks than those with Black-sounding names, illustrating implicit bias in hiring practices
+- Hiring Practices: A survey by McKinsey found that resumes with White-sounding names received 50% more callbacks than those with Black-sounding names, illustrating implicit bias in hiring practices.

-. - Performance Evaluation: Women are 4 times more likely to receive critical subjective feedback compared to their male counterparts, highlighting gender bias in performance reviews
+- Performance Evaluation: Women are 4 times more likely to receive critical subjective feedback compared to their male counterparts, highlighting gender bias in performance reviews.

 Tips for Individuals to Overcome Implicit Bias